-- two photographs of the applicant, which must be: - taken against a light background so that features are distinguishable and contrast against the background; - 45millimetres by 35 millimetres - full face uncovered and without sunglasses and, unless the applicant wears a head covering due to religious beliefs, without a headcovering; - on photographic paper;
+- 1. Two photographs of the applicant, which must be: - Taken against a light background so that features are distinguishable and contrast against the background; - 45 millimetres by 35 millimetres - Full face uncovered and without sunglasses and, unless the applicant wears a head covering due to religious beliefs, without a headcovering; - On photographic paper;

-one must be endorsed with a statement verifying the likeness of the photograph to the applicant by one of the following:
+One photograph must be endorsed with a statement verifying the likeness of the photograph to the applicant by one of the following:

+- a solicitor or notary; - a person of standing in the community (includes bank or building society official, a police officer, a civil servant or a minister of religion), or - an individual with a professional qualification.

+2. Either:

-- a solicitor or notary; - a person of standing in the community (includes bank or building society official, a police officer, a civil servant or a minister of religion), or - (iii) an individual with a professional qualification. - either: - (i) a criminal conviction certificate issued under section 112 of the Police Act 1997, - (ii) a criminal record certificate issued under section 113A of the Police Act 1997 or - (iii) the results of a subject access search under the Data Protection Act 1998 of the Police National Computer by the National Identification Service and in any case such certificate or search results shall be issued within one month of submitting the application to the licensing authority, and a declaration from the applicant, in the required form, stating that you have not been convicted of a relevant offence or a foreign offence, or that you have been convicted of a relevant offence or a foreign offence accompanied by details of the nature and date of the conviction and any sentence imposed in respect of it.
+- (i) a criminal conviction certificate issued under section 112 of the Police Act 1997. - (ii) a criminal record certificate issued under section 113A of the Police Act 1997 or - (iii) the results of a subject access search under the Data Protection Act 1998 of the Police National Computer by the National Identification Service and

+In any case such certificate or search results shall be issued within one month of submitting the application to the licensing authority

+3. A declaration from the applicant, in the required form, stating that you have not been convicted of a relevant offence or a foreign offence, or that you have been convicted of a relevant offence or a foreign offence accompanied by details of the nature and date of the conviction and any sentence imposed in respect of it.

+- 4. Evidence that the applicant has the right to live and work in the UK.
+Please see Appendix 2B for a list of documents accepted.
+Please do not send in original documents; please instead provide a copy.
+If the document copied is a passport, a copy of the following pages should be provided:- - (i) any page containing the holder's personal details including nationality; - (ii) any page containing the holder's photograph; - (iii) any page containing the holder's signature; - (iv) any page containing the date of expiry; and - (v) any page containing information indicating the holder has permission to enter or remain in the UK and is permitted to work.

+If the document is not a passport then a copy of the whole document should be provided.

+An applicant's right to work will be checked as part of the licensing application and this could involve the Council checking your immigration status with the Home Office.
+We may otherwise share information with the Home Office.
+The licence application will not be determined until the applicant has complied with this guidance.